Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 ## Development tips
 You can run the UI on its own by running `roscore` in its own terminal session then run the following:
 - ` rqt --standalone wheeltec-building-inspection-ui`

+### Building and running packages in this repo
+There is a requirements.txt file that lists all of the known python requirements for these packages to run.
+It is recommended to create a python virtual environment in the root of this project, install the required packages and set up the python project with the following:
+- `python -m venv venv`
+- `source venv/bin/activate`
+- `pip install -r requirements.txt`
+- `pip install -r UI/requirements.txt`
+- `python setup.py develop`